JacobThwaites/Word-Wheel-Solver/README.md

 Each word must use the hub wheel and at least 3 other letters, and letters can only be used once.
 You can't use plurals, foreign words or proper nouns.
 Verb endings with 's' are permitted.
-There is always 1 9-letter word.
+Each puzzle contains a single 9-letter word.